Storm Henk causes flooding and travel disruption in UK

 Hundreds of flood warnings were in place in the UK on Wednesday, after strong winds and rain lashed large parts of the country, hitting travel and cutting power.

-The strongest gusts from Storm Henk were recorded on Tuesday afternoon on the Isle of Wight, off England's south coast, where the wind reached 94 miles (151 kilometres) per hour.
+The strongest gusts from Storm Henk were recorded on Tuesday afternoon on the Isle of Wight, off England’s south coast, where the wind reached 151km/h.

-The wind got up to 81 mph at Exeter airport, along the south coast in Devon, the Met Office weather agency said.
+The wind got up to 130km/h at Exeter airport, along the south coast in Devon, the Met Office weather agency said.

-Gloucestershire Police in western England said a man in his 50s was killed when a tree fell on his car during the storms near Cirencester.
+Gloucestershire Police in western England said a man in his fifties was killed when a tree fell on his car during the storms near Cirencester.

-On Wednesday morning, the Environment Agency said it had issued 294 flood warnings - where flooding is expected - and 341 flood alerts - where flooding is possible - in England.
+On Wednesday morning, the Environment Agency said it had issued 294 flood warnings – where flooding was expected – and 341 flood alerts – where flooding was possible – in England.

-Several residents had to be evacuated from houseboats and caravans on the River Nene near Northampton, 70 miles north of London, because of rising waters.
+Several residents had to be evacuated from houseboats and caravans on the River Nene near Northampton, about 110km north of London, because of rising waters.

 Eight flood warnings and 32 flood alerts were in force in Wales, as well as a severe flood warning, indicating a danger to life, Natural Resources Wales said.

-According to the Energy Networks Association, an industry body of gas and electricity suppliers, about 10,000 customers were without power.
+The Energy Networks Association, an industry body of gas and electricity suppliers, said some 10 000 customers were without power.

 National Highways, which operates and maintains motorways and major roads in England, said several main routes were closed because of flooding.